-- develop a collective and harmonised view of the customer - enable a clear, consistent and common understanding of the region's tourism customers, beyond demographics alone, and - help drive deeper customer empathy, find new opportunities and help the region become more resilient from disruption.
-Those personas are currently available for YRT partners consistently targeted with their promotional efforts.
+- · develop a collective and harmonised view of the customer - enable a clear, consistent and common understanding of the region's tourism customers, beyond demographics alone, and - help drive deeper customer empathy, find new opportunities and help the region become more resilient from disruption.

+Those personas are currently available for YRT partners to use as a partnership benefit.
+Personas assist those with and without marketing skills in their business to be more consistently targeted with their promotional efforts.
 In conjunction with YRT's personas it is important to note that Visit Victoria also has personas which underpins Visit Victoria's drive and fly marketing and work will need to be undertaken to identify how this could be used to inform industry in building their products and services for the region.